string(19) "[Energy-Geothermal]"

 Summary

-This ongoing project is assessing the geothermal potential of the Garibaldi Volcanic Belt in BC’s Southwest Region.
-The collaborative, multidisciplinary project involving the Geological Survey of Canada and seven universities is collecting geological, geochemical, geophysical, paleomagnetic and physical rock property data to develop a new three-dimensional model of the heat and reservoir plumbing of the Mount Meager Complex (Phase 1 - complete) and Mount Cayley area (Phase 2 - ongoing).
+The highly collaborative, multidisciplinary project involving the Geological Survey of Canada and seven universities collected geological, geochemical, geophysical, paleomagnetic and physical rock property data of the Mount Meager Complex (Phase 1) and Mount Cayley area (Phase 2).
+Phase 1 research was instrumental in attracting investment to Meager Creek Development Corporation’s proposed Meager Creek green hydrogen project.

 Project Update